tinyclub/linux-lab/README.md

     $ make kernel
     $ make boot U=0

+### Files transfering

 To transfer files between Qemu Board and Host, three methods are supported by
 default:

+### Install files to rootfs

-* The first one is simply put the files with a relative path in `system/`
+Simply put the files with a relative path in `system/`, install and rebuild the rootfs:

     $ cd system/
     $ mkdir system/root/